Drawing Supply And Demand Zones: Easy Guide For Dummies

 Sound good?

-Why Traders Draw Supply & Demand Zones Wrong (Hint: It’s Not You!)
+Why Traders Draw Confusing Supply & Demand Zones (Hint: It’s Not Your Fault!)

 It’s a bummer, but it’s true.

-Ever drawn zones like this?
-(I hope not!)
+Ever draw demand zones like this? (hopefully not!)

 See the problem now?

-Candle bodies simply show where price opened and closed that day; nothing to do with smart money buying, which only happens during peak market sessions – not just after the market opens or closes.
+Candle bodies simply show the distance price moved that day; nothing to do with smart money buying, which always comes in around highs or lows (peak buying/selling).

 The Foolproof Guide to Drawing Supply and Demand Zones

-Locate the small consolidation or pause at the source of the steep rise or decline.
+How to Find the Base: Look for a minor consolidation or pause in price action immediately before the beginning of a steep rise or decline.

-See that little cluster of price action right before price shot higher?
+See that little cluster of price action right before the market took off?

 Let’s go through some examples…